Document Type : Original Article

 Authors

-2 School of Management and Medical, Information Sciences, Health Information Technology Research Center, Isfahan University of Medical Sciences, Isfahan, Iran
+Associate Professor of Library and Information Sciences, Health Information Technology Research Center, Isfahan University of Medical Sciences, Isfahan, Iran.

-3 MSc.
-Students, Medical Library and Information Sciences, School of Management and Medical Information, Isfahan University of Medical Sciences, Isfahan, Iran.
+M.Sc. in Medical Library and Information Science, School of Management and Medical Information Science, Isfahan University of Medical Sciences, Isfahan, Iran.

 10.22038/ijogi.2024.73111.5750